chongruei/next-app-boilerplate/README.md

 - [Responsive design](https://tailwindcss.com/docs/responsive-design): Use breakpoint prefixes such as `mobile`, `tablet`, and `desktop` to apply styles based on different screen sizes.
 - [Arbitrary values](https://tailwindcss.com/docs/adding-custom-styles): Customize your classes with arbitrary values.
 - [Changing opacity](https://tailwindcss.com/docs/ring-color#changing-the-opacity): Adjust the opacity of elements.

+### React Query

+A powerful library for managing remote data fetching and synchronization of data between components.
+It provides a concise and declarative API to handle data fetching, caching, and background updates.
+This makes working with APIs and handling data in your Next.js application a lot more efficient and straightforward.

+### Valtio

+For state management, they have included Valtio, a lightweight and minimalist state management library for React.
+With Valtio, managing and sharing state throughout your application becomes a breeze.
+It simplifies complex state management and reduces boilerplate code.

 ### SEO